 Conservation Research ProjectsThe Gallery has been involved in research projects that increase conservation knowledge, including:

 Changing Impressions: A Print Conservation Project in Focus

 Frederick, Prince of Wales and His Sisters (The Music Party)

-'Henry and Catherine Reunited' – Conserving the portrait of Catherine of Aragon
+'Henry and Katherine Reunited' – Conserving the portrait of Katherine of Aragon

 The Conservation of John Donne